dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 > 2. [Preservation] If a term has a type T, then the evaluator will also return a term of type T

 We will illustrate this using the infrastructure of the following Blockly workspace.
-If you build a full term and pass it to "Type check", if the type checker succeeds, the block is surrounded with green, otherwise with red.
+If you build a full term and pass it to "Type check", on success, the block is surrounded with green, otherwise with red.
 If surrounded with green, then attaching the term to "Evaluate" and clicking on "Evaluate" will always do something, except if the term is a final value.
-"Evaluate" is also surrounded in red if its term does not type check.
+"Evaluate" is surrounded in red if its term does not type check.

 # Play with the evaluator and the type checker
 <button id="Evaluate" style="padding: 1em;">Evaluate</button>